Free Diapers & Free Baby Swag: 21 Stellar Tips. (You’ll be over the moon for #17!)

 They also have loads of free samples.
 To maximize your haul, call ahead before your visit and ask them what they can give you.

 7. Register for diapers on your baby registry.

 Request diapers in all different sizes.
 While friends and family love to gift cute booties and onesies, if you set diapers as a “priority” item, plenty of them should come through.

-8. When you create a baby registry you’ll get a free welcome box.
+8. When you create a baby registry you’ll get a free welcome box with free diapers.

 Welcome boxes will almost always contain a couple of sample packs of diapers.
 Target, Amazon, buybuyBaby, and Walmart are just a handful of many retailers who offer you a free welcome box for creating a baby registry with them.
 Why not create multiple registries and get multiple boxes?
 I’ve personally found that my friends and family liked the flexibility of being able to choose from multiple stores.